sarutlaa/Weather-Data-Analysis/README.md

 * avg_max_temp: Average maximum temperature for the year (in degrees Celsius)
 * avg_min_temp: Average minimum temperature for the year (in degrees Celsius)
 * total_precipitation: Total accumulated precipitation for the year (in centimeters)
-* unique_station_year: Ensures that there are no duplicate entries for a combination of station_id and year
+* unique_station_year: Ensures that there are no duplicate entries for a combination of station_id and year.
+This constraint ensures that there are no duplicate entries for a combination of station_id and year, preventing redundancy and ensuring data integrity in the context of the weather data.

 The aggrgations have been performed and then ingested into weather_statistics table in the Data_Analysis.ipynb file.
 In total 4791 records have been processed and stored.
 Records with missing values have been ignored.